 Currently, UTSA has various identity-based Affinity Groups (see list below).
 The Office of Inclusive Excellence supports these groups in promoting a sense of belonging for employees and for providing a community for our employees.
 We encourage the formation of new affinity groups and would like to support any employees that are looking to start a new group.
 Please reach out to the Office of Inclusive Excellence for any support that you may need.

 If you are interested in establishing a new affinity group or want to re-activate your affinity group registration for the upcoming academic year, please fill out the New Affinity Group Registration Form or the Renewal Affinity Group Registration Form.

 List of Affinity Groups

-The mission of our organization is to increase the support for Black faculty, students, and staff at the University of Texas at San Antonio (UTSA).
-The organization strives to accomplish this mission by serving as an advocate and support group for the concerns of Black faculty, staff, and students at local, state, national, and university levels.
-Additionally, the BFSA actively works towards enhancing the recruitment, retention, and advancement of Black faculty, staff, and students as we seek to pursue the vision and mission of UTSA.
-As such, the BFSA:
+Our mission is fostering academic and professional development of black faculty, students, and staff at the University of Texas at San Antonio.
+The organization accomplishes this mission by promoting cultural events, advancing profesional development, providing scholarships, serving as an advocate for and developing support groups for the faculty, staff, and students.
+Additionally, the BFSA champions the recruitment, retention, and advancement of black faculty, staff and students as we pursue the vision and mission of UTSA.

-Among the functions of the LGBTQ Faculty and Staff Association are the following:
+Among the functions of the Pride Faculty and Staff Association are the following:

-- To provide a safe and confidential forum for the discussion of issues important to the LGBTQ community at UTSA.
+- To provide a safe and confidential forum for the discussion of issues important to the LGBTQA+ community at UTSA.